Robert Lee Russell: Education and career

 Born in Winder, Georgia, Russell was the brother of Richard Russell Jr. He was educated in Winder and attended the University of Georgia before leaving to study law in the office of his father, Richard Russell Sr. He was admitted to the bar in 1920 and practiced in Atlanta as a partner in his father's firm from 1920 to 1923.
 He was his father's secretary and law clerk during the elder Russell's service as Chief Justice of the Supreme Court of Georgia from 1923 to 1928, and then returned to private practice in Winder.

 Federal judicial service

 Russell was nominated by President Franklin D. Roosevelt on August 5, 1940, to the United States District Court for the Northern District of Georgia, to a new seat authorized by 54 Stat.
 219. He was confirmed by the United States Senate on August 8, 1940, and received his commission on August 15, 1940.
 He served as Chief Judge in 1949.
 His service terminated on October 26, 1949, due to his elevation to the Fifth Circuit.

 Russell was nominated by President Harry S. Truman on October 15, 1949, to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Judge Samuel Hale Sibley.
 He was confirmed by the Senate on October 19, 1949, and received his commission on October 21, 1949.
-His service terminated on January 18, 1955, due to his death.
+He died on January 18, 1955, ending his service.